csu-hmc/opty/README.rst

 - matplotlib >= 1.3.1
 - pydy >= 0.2.1
 - pytables
+- pandas
+- yeadon

 If you are installing on Linux or Mac, the easiest way to get started is to install Anaconda_ (or Miniconda_) and use conda to install all of the dependencies from the Conda Forge channel::

    $ conda config --add channels conda-forge
-   $ conda install sympy numpy scipy cython ipopt cyipopt matplotlib pytables pydy
+   $ conda install sympy numpy scipy cython ipopt cyipopt matplotlib pytables pydy pandas

 Next download the opty source files and install with::